balajisukumaran/electricity-bill/README.md

 Electricity Bill calculator web application

-A simple web application which I created as part of Capgemini training to practice my ASP.Net skill
+A simple web application with layered architecture and proper coding standards which I created as part of Capgemini training to practice my ASP.Net skill

 Languages Used:
 HTML